platformsh/platformsh-docs/docs/src/create-apps/workers.md

 There's a lot going on here, but it's all reasonably straightforward.
-This configuration takes a single Python 3.7 code base from your repository, download all dependencies in `requirements.txt`, and the install Gunicorn.
+This configuration takes a single Python 3.7 code base from your repository, downloads all dependencies in `requirements.txt`, and then installs Gunicorn.
 That artifact (your code plus the downloaded dependencies) is deployed as three separate container instances, all running Python 3.7.

 The `web` instance starts a Gunicorn process to serve a web application.